 Let’s start by saying that my greatest reading weakness is I don’t remember much of the message of a poorly written book.
 That been said, I must add that the common denominator of all the books on this list is that I will eternally remember their central message and how these books have influenced some big decisions I made.
 I can only claim that a few books have changed my thoughts 360% apart from the Bible, so I actually mean 3 books that literally changed the way I think.
-I don’t know how many books I have read but at least a 100 business and motivational book would be a good start, well, I am not that old, maybe close to 30 but not there yet!
+I think I have read over one hundred motivational and business books, well, I am not that old, hint: i I am still a millenial!
 Come on, let’s take a dive.

 1. Number one on my list is Rich Dad Poor Dad, by Robert Kiyosaki.
-This is at the top of my shortlist because it was one of first business books that triggered my innate belief that the going to school, working and retiring at 60 was not the only to be happy …Phew!
-The storytelling author could even excite a 5th grader into starting a business in his simple but radical book.
-I can remember the judgemental and angry look on my dad’s face when I told him I read a book that proved his stable, secure job theory wrong.
+This is at the top of my shortlist because it was one of first business books that triggered my innate belief that going to school, working and retiring at 60 was not the only way to be fulfilled …Phew!
+The author could motivate a 5th grader into starting a business in his simple but radical book.
+I can remember the judgemental and distraught look on my dad’s face when I told him I read a book that proved his age old find a stable, secure job theory wrong.
 He couldn’t even read past the first chapter.
 He thought it was hell sent!
-Forward 10 years later, he believes me.
+Forward 10 years later, he believes in entrepreneurship over working for a salary.
 So thanks Mr Kiyosaki.

 3. Good Strategy, Bad Strategy By Richard Rumelt.
-I have been reading this book since October, it is one of those books you should deliberately refuse to finish reading in a hurry because every chapter carries a great lesson that needs to be internalized.
+I have been reading this book since October, it is one of those books you should deliberately refuse to finish reading in a hurry because every chapter carries a great lesson that needs to be meditated on and internalized.
 Well that might just be my strategy!
-Yes, it is the baddest (pardon my English) book on strategy.
+Yes, it is one of the best books on strategy.
 Most books on strategy seem very technical and only worthy of PHD holders.
 But for a beginner who doesn’t want to get confused by the myriads of theoretical books out there, this is a good book to start from.
-And if you are a successful strategist, you should have read this book 5 years ago (watch out for 5 books I should Have Read 5 Years Ago in my next article).
-I already reviewed a chapter of Rumelt’s book in my first blog post.
-You can check it out if you haven’t already.
+And if you are a successful strategist, you should have read this book 5 years ago.

 I challenge you to go to the comment section at the top of this article and list out 3 books that changed the way you think.
 I am just the curious type and so is everyone else (by the way if you are reading this blog, you have every right to claim the award for curiosity).
 I just need to know!
 I was born this way, so tell us the 3 books that changed the way you think.
 It can be short, witty or 3 page long (there is enough space for you on the world wide web).